top of page

 • Real estate foreclosure proceedings

-The stay is not just delay.
-It creates a controlled forum where debts can be restructured under court supervision.
+The stay is not delay for its own sake.
+It creates a controlled federal forum where claims are centralized and debts can be restructured under court supervision.

-For many companies, this shift changes the negotiation dynamic overnight.
+For many companies, that shift changes the negotiation dynamic overnight.

 Subchapter V: A Streamlined Option for Qualifying Businesses